miguelgrinberg/Flask-SocketIO/docs/index.rst

 - Releases 0.x required an old version of the Socket.IO Javascript client.
   Starting with release 1.0, the current releases of Socket.IO and Engine.IO are supported.
 Releases of the Socket.IO client prior to 1.0 are no supported.
+The Swift and C++ official Socket.IO clients are now supported as well.
 - The 0.x releases depended on gevent, gevent-socketio and gevent-websocket.
-  In release 1.0 gevent-socketio and gevent-websocket are not used anymore, and gevent is one of three options for backend web server, with eventlet and any regular multi-threaded WSGI server, including Flask's development web server.
+  In release 1.0 gevent-socketio is not used anymore, and gevent is one of three options for backend web server, with eventlet and any regular multi-threaded WSGI server, including Flask's development web server.
 - The Socket.IO server options have changed in release 1.0.
 They can be provided in the SocketIO constructor, or in the ``run()`` call.
 The options provided in these two are merged before they are used.
-- In release 1.0, when Flask debug mode is enabled, Werkzeug is used as server, even if eventlet or gevent are configured.
-The WebSocket transport is disabled when running in debug mode.
 - The 0.x releases exposed the gevent-socketio connection as ``request.namespace``.
 In release 1.0 this is not available anymore.
 The request object defines ``request.namespace`` as the name of the namespace